 On March 20, 2008, we entered into a facility agreement with the Bank of Tokyo Mitsubishi UFJ, Ltd., Singapore Branch ("Bank of Tokyo-Mitsubishi"), to re-finance the existing US\$25.0 million credit facility which matured on March 20, 2009.
-The new unsecured, multi-currency revolving credit facility has a committed aggregate value of S\$21.5 million with a one-year duration.
-The new facility will be used to finance the Company's long-term general working capital requirements.
-Among other things, the terms of the facility require that Hong Leong Asia retains ownership of the Company's special share and that the Company remains a consolidated subsidiary of Hong Leong Asia.
-The terms of the facility also include certain financial covenants with respects to the Company's total perform worth (as defined in the agreement) as at June 30 and December 31 of each year, not being less than US\$120 million, and the ratio of the Company's total net debt (as defined in the agreement) to tangible net worth as at June 30 and December 31 of each year not exceeding 2.0 times, as well as negative pledge provisions and customary drawdown requirements.
-On March 19, 2009, we refinanced the existing revolving credit facility that matured on March 20, 2009 by entering into a new credit facility agreement with the Bank of Tokyo-Mitsubishi for a committed aggregate value of \$\$16.5 million with a one-year duration.
-On March 17, 2010, we entered into a Facility Agreement to refinance the existing S\$16.5 million credit facility is for a one-year duration.
-The new facility will be used to finance the Company's general working capital requirements.
+The unsecured, multi-currency revolving credit facility had a committed aggregate value of S\$21.5 million with oneyear duration.
+The facility was used to finance the Company's long-term general working capital requirements.
+Among other things, the terms of the facility required that Hong Leong Asia retains ownership of the Company's special share and that the Company remained a consolidated subsidiary of Hong Leong Asia.
+The terms of the facility also included certain financial covenants with respect to the Company's tangible net worth (as defined in the agreement) as at June 30 and December 31 of each year, not being less than US\$120 million, and the ratio of the Company's total net debt (as defined in the agreement) to tangible net worth as at June 30 and December 31 of each year not exceeding 2.0 times, as well as negative pledge provisions and customary drawdown requirements.
+On March 19, 2009, we refinanced the existing revolving credit facility that matured on March 20, 2009 by entering into a new credit facility agreement with the Bank of Tokyo-Mitsubishi for a committed aggregate value of S\$16.5 million with one-year duration.
+On March 17, 2010, we entered into a one-year Facility Agreement to refinance the existing S\$16.5 million credit facility that matured on March 19, 2010.
+On March 11, 2011 we entered into a new agreement with the bank to re-finance the existing revolving credit facility that matured on March 18, 2011.
+The new unsecured multi-currency revolving credit facility has a committed aggregate value of US\$30.0 million and is for a three-year duration.

 On August 21, 2009, we entered into a new short-term loan agreement for up to \$\$50 million for a 12 month's duration with DBS Bank Ltd., ("DBS") of Singapore, to re-finance our existing bridging credit facility with DBS which expired on September 4, 2009.
-The new facility will be used to finance the Company's long-term general working capital requirements.
-The terms of the facility include certain financial covenants as well as negative pledge and default provisions.
-The repayment of the loan is to be in 3 quarterly principal instalments of \$\$2 million each with the final instalment of \$\$44 million.
+The new facility was used to finance the Company's long-term general working capital requirements.
+The terms of the facility included certain financial covenants as well as negative pledge and default provisions.
+On August 31, 2010, we entered into a new short term loan agreement with DBS for up to \$\$10 million for a 12 months' duration.
+The new loan arrangement will be used to finance our general working capital requirements.

 As part of its business strategy, Yuchai seeks opportunities from time to time to invest in China domestic manufacturers of diesel engine parts and components, as well as in other related automotive businesses, including truck manufacturers, and insurance, warranty servicing and credit support for diesel engine customers.
-Yuchai may make such investments and acquisitions with funds provided by operations, future debt or equity financings or a combination thereof.
+Yuchai may make such investments and acquisitions with funds provided by operations, future debt or equity financing or a combination thereof.

-The following table sets forth information on our material contractual obligation payments for the periods indicated as of December 31, 2009:
+The following table sets forth information on our material contractual obligation payments for the periods indicated as of December 31, 2010:

 Payments Due by Period

+Less than More than

-Contractual Obligations Total Rmb Less than 1 Year Rmb 1-3 Years Rmb 4-5 Years Rmb More than 5 Years Rmb
+Contractual Obligations Total 1 Year 1-3 Years 4-5 Years 5 Years

-Short-term debt(1) 459.0 459.0 (in millions)
+Rmb Rmb Rmb (in millions) Rmb Rmb

-Long-term debt(1) 646.5 479.4 167.1 - -
+Short-term debt (1) 429.1 429.1 ·

+Long-term debt (1) 213.5 213.5

-Purchase obligations regarding capital expenditures 781.3 781.3 -
+Purchase obligations regarding

+capital expenditures 629.6 629.6 -

-Operating lease commitments 17.0 9.0 8.0
+Operating lease commitments 36.8 16.3 20.5

-Total 1,903.8 1,728.7 175.1
+Total 1,309.0 1,075.0 234.0 -